traitecoevo/mortality_bci/docker/README.md

 # Using docker

-Goal here is run analysis in docker containers.
-Docker is ....
+Goal here is run our mortality analysis in docker containers.
+Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+This guarantees that it will always run the same, regardless of the environment it is running in.

 ## Installing and setting up docker

-You'll need to have docker installed.
-On OSX we use docker-machine, which can be installed .....
-Docker-machine also available for Windows on Linux (???).
+First you'll need to install docker.
+Docker can be installed on OSX, Windows and Linux.
+A comprehensive guide can be found [here](http://docs.docker.com/mac/started/).

+Once installed, Docker can be opened either via `Docker Quickstart Terminal` found in the docker folder in the applications folder, or accessed directly via the terminal using `docker-machine` followed by Docker commands.

+Multiple docker containers can be made.
+Details on how to do this are available [here](https://docs.docker.com/installation/mac/).

-## Building / retrieving the docker containers
+## Building / retrieving the `traitecoevo/mortality_bci` docker container

-Building the docker image takes a lot of memory, thanks to `rstan`; allow at least 3GB for compilation to succeed.
-Under `docker-machine` that can be done by creating a new `mem3GB` machine
+Building this docker image takes a lot of memory, primarily because it must install `rstan`.
+As such, we allow 3GB for compilation.
+Using terminal and the Docker command `docker-machine` we can create a new Docker container called `mem3GB`

 ```
 docker-machine create --softlayer-memory "3000" --driver virtualbox mem3GB
 ```
+The `--softlayer-memory "3000"` just tells Docker to allow 3GB of memory for compilation.

-To use this machine then run
+To connect to this then run

 ```
 eval "$(docker-machine env mem3GB)"